 Formally established in 1927, the Walker Art Center began as the first public art gallery in the Upper Midwest.
 The museum's focus on modern art began in the 1940s, when a gift from Mrs. Gilbert Walker made possible the acquisition of works by important artists of the day, including sculptures by Pablo Picasso, Henry Moore, Alberto Giacometti, and others.
 During the 1960s, the Walker organized increasingly ambitious exhibitions that circulated to museums in the United States and abroad.
 The permanent collection expanded to reflect crucial examples of contemporary artistic developments; concurrently, performing arts, film, and education programs grew proportionately and gained their own national prominence throughout the next three decades.
 Today, the Walker is recognized internationally as a singular model of a multidisciplinary arts organization and as a national leader for its innovative approaches to audience engagement.

-For more information: Walker Art Center.
+For more information on the Walker Art Center.

 Frederick R. Weisman Art Museum